 © Geraldine Buckley

-In Feb 2016 I came across Ann Kullberg's web site.
-Coloured pencils?
+In 2016 I came across Ann Kullberg's web site.
+Art with coloured pencils?
 I was blown away by her sheer talent and was amazed at the realistic quality of her work.
 I couldn’t believe that coloured pencils could produce such amazingly detailed works of art!
-I searched more, and came across so many other really talented artists using coloured pencils and had to try them.

 Ann Kullberg remains an inspiration to me, and I am sure she has been to many CP artists.
 I am not a confident person and I probably wouldn’t have continued without her support.